AnjuBudhwanBala/My-Burger/README.md

 # My-Burger App

-This is an App to create a Burger containing(React,Firebase database)
+This is an App to create a Burger containing(React,React Routers,Firebase is used as database )

 # Getting started